vbarbosadev/embabel-gemini-config/README.md

 embabel.models.defaultLlm=gemini-2.5-flash
 ```

-* chat: is a property used to bean find a model options
+* chat: is a property used to bean configuration find a model options
 * name: is a name used to configure in gemini api and set in embabel available models
 * path: to complete a base url set in <gemini.default.base-url>